 Wabash Avenue, the commercial artery, visibly defined the section as Jewish-American.
-Dual language signs above kosher meat and chicken markets, groceries, bakeries, and storefront meeting rooms, for every ism and ite, interspersed with an American movie house, library, playground, bank, pool hall, beauty shop, et al. On a hilltop to the east, rose a Jewish community center and synagogue.
+Dual-language signs above kosher meat and chicken markets, groceries, bakeries and storefront meeting rooms, for every -ism and -ite, were interspersed with an American movie house, library, playground, bank, pool hall, beauty shop, et al. On a hilltop to the east rose a Jewish community center and synagogue.
 Smaller synagogues and meeting halls nestled between residences on side streets.

-The schools served diverse ethnic enclaves: mostly Jewish and Mexican, mixed with strands of Japanese, Russian, Armenians, Blacks, Italians, and Anglos.
-Driven by zeitgeist ideals, edicts from school administrators, and self-preservation, our mostly Anglo teachers enjoined us to celebrate our ethnic cultures and those of our classmates.
+The schools served diverse ethnic enclaves: mostly Jews and Mexicans, mixed with strands of Japanese, Russians, Armenians, Blacks, Italians and Anglos.
+Driven by zeitgeist ideals, edicts from school administrators and self-preservation, our mostly Anglo teachers enjoined us to celebrate our ethnic cultures and those of our classmates.
 Most of us did, with discernible benefits.
-Decades later, when an attack of the who-am-I's drove me to reflect, it was clear that my delight in foreign languages, travel, and cultural exchange began in Boyle Heights.
+Decades later, when an attack of the who-am-I's drove me to reflect, it was clear that my delight in foreign languages, travel and cultural exchange began in Boyle Heights.

-My earliest memories shine: house-proud parties, summer evenings on neighbors' front porches, kids' birthdays, street games, hikes in the surrounding hills; trips to local beaches (Venice - plunge and spouting fountain, Ocean Park - marathon dance contests).
-A few dark images linger: hiding from the butcher who threatened to cut off my sucking thumb; locked in the closet when I was bad (how bad?); bellowing at four to start school with the street's five-year-olds.
+My earliest memories shine: house-proud parties, summer evenings on neighbors' front porches, kids' birthdays, street games, hikes in the surrounding hills, trips to local beaches (Venice's plunge and spouting fountain, Ocean Park's marathon dance contests).
+A few dark images linger: hiding from the butcher who threatened to cut off my sucking thumb, locked in the closet when I was bad (how bad?), bellowing at four to start school with the street's five-year-olds.

 In late 1942, I got a job as a secretary-bookkeeper at a big, old hardware store at the corner of Third and Main.
 It was during World War II, and if you showed up you got hired.
 I won't describe Main Street except to say winos, sailors, soldiers, b-girls, bars, pawn shops, the Follies Theater, and Farmers and Merchants Bank.
 Nor will I detail my family's homefront war with life-threatening illnesses (first my brother's, then my father's) or our related insolvency.
 Once the health battles were won, the thought of spending more days on the bleak, splintery mezzanine of a cavernous hardware store and more nights writing letters to boys doing military service, or girlfriends away at college, spurred me to action.

 In the next eighteen months, working part-time, I earned the required academic credits at a junior college and applied to the University of California, Berkeley.
-In January, 1945, my mother, a wanna-be capitalist, still not speaking to me - in her view UC Berkeley was a Soviet boot camp - I left with one suitcase and four hundred dollars in savings.
+In January 1945, my wanna-be capitalist mother still not speaking to me--in her view UC Berkeley was a Soviet boot camp--I left with one suitcase and four hundred dollars in savings.
 My Berkeley years as a Hispanic America major, a story in itself, I'll fast-forward to graduation in June, 1947.
 I was set for a teaching job in Lima, Peru, when an architectural student from the Arizona-Sonora border interceded.
-We spoke the same languages - English, Yiddish and Spanish; my surname was the same as his mother's; we were born on the same day, and with matched fervor, disliked cold weather, heavy clothes-foods-ideas.
+We spoke the same languages--English, Yiddish and Spanish; my surname was the same as his mother's; we were born on the same day and, with matched fervor, disliked cold weather, heavy clothes-foods-ideas.
 The closest he came to a marriage proposal was to say, "Vamos a vivir como Indios" ("Let's live like Indians").
 Our lives as aborigines began in a 10' by 10' room on a Southern Pacific main line in a federal housing project near Berkeley.

 When El Indio graduated, we moved to the San Fernando Valley, then a burgeoning Los Angeles suburb.
 The next fifteen years I spent impersonating a model suburbanite from anywhere.
 In the 1960s, my efforts at mainstream, middle-class decorum exploded.
 The Democratic congressman I'd supported favored the Vietnam War; I marched in peace demonstrations.
 The rabbi at my temple called hippies the "scum of the earth"; my objection earned me a sermon for one.
 I could produce a Seder manual and a communal observance, but I couldn't persuade my husband and teenaged children to attend.
 My defenses in shambles, viral pneumonia rushed in.
 Hospitalized, temperature hovering around 105, for nearly a week I hallucinated giggling green gnomes, whispering relatives, newspaper headlines.
 One stuck: "THINGS ARE NOT WHAT THEY SEEM."

-Home from the hospital, for the first time in years my thoughts turned to Boyle Heights, by then as Judenrein, as cleansed of Jews, as my mother-in-law's destroyed shtetl.
+Home from the hospital, for the first time in years my thoughts turned to Boyle Heights, by then as Judenrein (cleansed of Jews) as my mother-in-law's destroyed shtetl.
 Long on memories, I hungered for facts of my vanished village.
 Local archives and libraries yielded few traces of the Heights' once city-sized (50,000 plus) Jewish population.
 Better recorded were the Jews who pioneered elsewhere in Los Angeles.
 The earliest to arrive, 1849 to 1852, had started businesses near the plaza, learned Spanish, savored local customs, just as my father had more than seven decades later.
 They also built homes, made friends, summoned relatives, as had my mother.

-The materials I collected (2,550 files), now the Harriet Rochlin Collection of Western Jewish History, are available to the public at UCLA, Special Collections.
+The materials I collected (2,550 files), now the Harriet Rochlin Collection of Western Jewish History, are available to the public at UCLA's Charles E. Young Research Library, Special Collections.
 In June 2003, I delivered to the University of Arizona Library, Special Collections, the Fred Rochlin Papers, my husband's voluminous collection of Southwestern and Borderlands Jewish and general historical data and images.
-These illuminating materials will also be available to the public in the near future.
 In 2006, I donated to UCLA the Harriet Rochlin Collection of Photographs of Western Jewish Life ca. 1845-1991.
 The original collection consists of 2,248 photographs (433 originals) and 1,623 photocopies.